Becoming a Santa Rosa Master Gardener

 How Do I Become a Master Gardener?

 Master Gardener recruitment and selection takes place in the fall of the year.
-The trainings are held on Thursdays from 9 a.m. until about 2 p.m.
+The trainings are held on Tuesdays from 9 a.m. until about 2 p.m.
 The course runs 15 weeks.
-Applications must be received by November 1 to be considered for the class the following January.
+Applications must be received by June 1 to be considered for the class the following January.

 In order to be considered, please submit the following: